Baby boom: First baby boom

 In Japan, the first baby boom occurred between 1947 and 1949.
 (Note: Although there are no official statistics for 1945 and 1946, the number of births in 1946 is estimated to be around 1.6 million.
 Therefore, it is not appropriate to set the beginning of the baby boom to 1946.)
 (Note: Changes in the number of births in Japan Teikoku-shoin Co., Ltd. The trend is the same, although there are annual numbers that are slightly different from official vital statistics.
 Note that the number of births in 1946 is 15.7 million.)
 The number of births in this period exceeded 2.5 million every year, bringing the total number of births to about 8 million.
 The 2.69 million births in 1949 are the most ever in postwar statistics.
 (Note: The number of births in 1949 does not include the number of births in Okinawa prefecture before return to the mainland.)
-The cohort born in this period is called the "baby boom generation" (団塊の世代, dankai no sedai, means "the generation of nodule").
+The cohort born in this period is called the "baby boom generation" (団塊の世代, dankai no sedai).

 Second baby boom

 A period of more than two million annual births from 1971 to 1974, with the number of births in 1973 peaking at 2.09 million, is referred to as the second baby boom.
 However, unlike the first boom, this increase in the number of births is an increase in the number of births not accompanied by an increase in the total fertility rate.
-The people born during this period are often called "baby boom juniors" (団塊ジュニア, dankai junia, means "the juniors of the generation of nodule").
+The people born during this period are often called "baby boom juniors" (団塊ジュニア, dankai junia).